 Miniature Schnauzers Are Good Watchdogs

-They are alert little dogs and will sound the alarm when they hear strange noises or when the doorbell rings.
-The have a rather powerful bark, not like some yappy small dog.
+They alert little dogs and sound the alarm when they hear strange noises or when the doorbell rings.
+They have a rather powerful bark, not like some yappy small dog.

 Miniature Schnauzers Are Easy To Train